oiibar/ITP_Project/README.md

 - If a user enters an invalid input (non-numeric), the bot prompts them to enter a valid number
 - Unknown commands are handled with an appropriate response

-## Deployment

-You can deploy this bot on a cloud server or use services like Heroku or Railway.app.

-## License

-This project is open-source and available under the MIT License.

-## Author

-Developed by Your Name